Kongsberg: History

 On 13 October 2021, a man stabbed multiple people with a bladed weapon, killing five and injuring three.
-Police subsequently apprehended a suspect whom the Kongsberg police chief later told reporters was a Muslim convert.
+Police subsequently apprehended a suspect.

 Coat-of-arms

 The coat-of-arms is from modern times and was designed by Hallvard Trætteberg.
 They were granted on 25 August 1972.
 They are based upon the old seal for the city from 1689 which shows the Roman god Janus dressed as an emperor (to represent the king); the sword and the pair of scales represents justice.
 The colour green represents the forests, silver represents the mountains, and gold represents wealth.

 Geography

 Kongsberg is located at the mouth of the valley Numedal; farther to the South the valley is called Lågendalen.

-The neighbouring municipalities of Kongsberg are Flesberg to the north; Øvre Eiker and Hof to the east; Lardal, Siljan, and Skien to the south; and Sauherad and Notodden to the west.
-Of these, the two first lie in Buskerud county like Kongsberg, while Hof and Lardal lie in Vestfold, and the others lie in Telemark.
+Flesberg Municipality is located to the north; Øvre Eiker Municipality and Holmestrand Municipality are to the east; Larvik Municipality, Siljan Municipality, and Skien Municipality are to the south; and Midt-Telemark Municipality and Notodden Municipality are to the west.
+Of these, the two first lie in Buskerud county like Kongsberg, while Holmestrand and Larvik lie in Vestfold county, and the others lie in Telemark county.
 The town is divided by the river Numedalslågen, which has three waterfalls in the town itself.